Producing podcasts – 7 golden recording tips

 A small note: Some people buy a USB microphone.
 You can plug those mics directly into your laptop without using an audio interface.
 But if you then put several identical USB microphones in the same laptop, the computer sometimes only ‘sees’ one.
 Do you want to record multiple guests in your podcast?
 Then don’t use a USB microphone, or at least never use identical USB microphones (same brand, same type).
 It’s much better to buy the above mentioned microphones with an audio interface.

 Besides using a computer and audio interface, you also have other options to record your podcast.
-For example, if you always record just 2 speakers at a time, you could use a handheld audio recorder.
-You’ll need one that you can plug external microphones into, like the Zoom H4n.
+For example, you could use a handheld audio recorder.
+You’ll need one that you can plug external microphones into, like the Zoom H4n or the Zoom H8.
 That way, you only need to bring that device and two microphones and cables.
 Another great option is the Røde RØDECaster Pro.
 It’s a complete radio studio in a very compact housing that you can connect microphones to, start jingles with, and even call people on the phone and include that in your podcast.
-And it’s really easy to use!

 5. Which audio software is the best?